adam-jones-net/ACF-Fiddles/ACF Repeater Copy-Paste/README.md

 Once active the code will catch every paste you make within the WP admin.
 It will however only actually attempt to do anything if:

 1) the cursor is within an ACF repeater field
-2) the field has a custom css class assigned to it called 'tableCopyPaste' (via the ACF field group configuration for that particular repeater field).
+2) the ACF repeater field has a custom css class assigned to it called 'tableCopyPaste' (via the ACF field group configuration for that particular repeater field).
-3) the number of columns in the data copied from your source match the number of visible input fields within the row of the repeater field
+3) the number of columns in the data copied from your source must not be greater than the number of visible input fields within the row of the repeater field

 Assuming the above basic requirements are met the code will run over the data in the clipboard and attempt to insert it into the form fields of the repeater, adding as many new rows as required.